Skip to main content

 Percussion Methods

-This course is designed as a “lab” where the post-baccalaureate Initial Licensure candidates are consistently engaged in learning all 4 major categories of percussion instruments (snare drum, mallet percussion, timpani, and auxiliary percussion) playing and teaching techniques for the beginner and advanced instrumentalist in public school and community ensemble settings.
+Students learn four major categories of percussion instruments (snare drum, mallet percussion, timpani, and auxiliary percussion) playing and teaching techniques for the beginner and advanced instrumentalist.
 Topics include designing student performances, repertoire selection and scoring, percussion set-up mapping and teaching phrasing through rhythm patterns as a multiple level approach to diverse learners.
-The participants will become comfortable with basic ensemble repertoire for elementary, middle school and high school performance groups.

 This course completes the process of the licensure candidate’s immersion into settings where preK-12 children are experiencing vocal, instrumental and general music.
 During this semester of student teaching field experience the candidate shall receive consistent support from both the Longy School of Music, its faculty, and the teachers at the Practicum sites.
 Candidates will be responsible for taking on the full-time responsibilities of the supervising teachers, which best replicates the realities of teaching in schools.
 Possible activities during student teaching include: observing and participating in entry-level teaching activities and administrative duties throughout the semester, curriculum design and implementation for various grade levels and classes, instructing students in whole class and small group settings and weekly meetings with your supervising teacher and Longy’s music teacher education supervisor.
 Well-structured lesson plans and effective practice shall continue to be monitored as the candidate strives to achieve independence and effectiveness in the classroom.
 Longy Instructors, Program Supervisors, Supervising Practitioners, public school, charter school, and community music teachers and administrators shall act as mentors as the licensure candidate demonstrates ability to apply coursework to classroom and ensemble strategies.
 The state-mandated assessment tool is the Candidate Assessment of Performance Goal Setting and Plan Development.